 - Offers various courses that cover the fundamentals of coding.

-- Offers guides to help you code effectively.
+- Offers a guide to help you code effectively.

 - Doesn’t offer certificates.